18F/join.tts.gsa.gov/pages/performance-profiles/zz-template-performance-profile.md

 {% endif %}

 ## Attend an information session
 Attend an information session to learn more about these roles, working at {{ page.org }}, and our application process.
+{% if page.info_sessions %}
 Register for a session using the Eventbrite links below.
 {% for session in page.info_sessions %}
 - [{{session.text}}]({{session.link}})
 {% endfor %}
+{% else %}
+These sessions are not yet scheduled.
+We'll post dates and registration links here soon.
+{% endif %}

 ## Role summary